Nutrition and Dietetics, M.S. - COLSA, UNH

 Estimated Expenses

-Additionally, students receive a teaching assistant stipend for $10,000 during their first year.
+Additionally, students receive a stipend of just over $10,000 during their first year of their education and engagement experience.

 Estimated 4-Semester Program Costs